andreimerlescu/andreimerlescu/README.md

 ## Full-time availability

-I'm open to a Staff or Senior-level Platform / DevOps / Release Engineering role.
-I bring my own workstation (M3 Mac Studio, 256 GB RAM, local 80B-parameter LLM inference at 80+ tokens/sec) and require no onboarding equipment.
-I am based in the United States and work across time zones.
+I'm open to a Staff, Principal, or Director-level Platform / DevOps / Release Engineering role.
+I can utilize my own workstation (M3 Mac Studio, 256 GB RAM, local 80B-parameter LLM inference at 80+ tokens/sec) upon request and with permission.
+I require a company-issued workstation for full-time engagements to maintain clear IP separation between employer work product and my personal open source portfolio.
+I am based in the United States and easily work across time zones, languages and cultures.

 Past titles: Senior DevOps|Release|Application Engineer · Network|Software|Application Engineer · Co-Founder · CEO
 Target industries: Game studios · Cloud infrastructure · Fintech · Defense-adjacent · Corporate AI Adoption  · Medical-adjacent

+Target Comp: $450-$550K per year plus benefits
+Target Title: Distinguished Engineer · Director of Technology · CTO · Staff Software Architect · Staff DevOps Architect

+I have the capacity to build large and complex systems that can drive large growth and revenue due to my ability to understand complex systems and build software to solve challenges that yield in efficiency and accuracy in engineering execution.
+I'm happy to speak about these areas, should you reach out.

 ---

 ## Consulting availability

-Without a full-time engagement, I have capacity for up to five consulting retainer clients.
-I have capacity for one additional client.
+I have structured capacity for up to five consulting retainer clients.
+I have capacity to add four additional clients with retainers or one full time engagement at this time.
 I take on engagements where infrastructure is costing too much, breaking too often, or not deploying fast enough.

-**Retainer:** $3,000/mo · covers up to 20 hours per month (works out to 5 hours per week) **Additional hours:** $200/hr · billed $40 per 12-minute units
+**Retainer:** $4,000/mo · covers up to 20 hours per month (works out to 5 hours per week) **Additional hours:** $200/hr · billed $40 per 12-minute units
+**After hours:** $4,000/hr · billed $800 per 12-minute units (11PM-6AM EST)
 **Minimum engagement:** 3 months (longest was 17 years) · _No maximum._
 **What I work on:** Terraform state recovery · multi-region migrations · CI/CD rebuilds · Perforce at scale · AI integration (MCP, RAG, local LLM) · cloud cost reduction · web application development with AI · Go application development with AI · AI agent virtual company development

+_After hours_ is not a typo.
+I survived Ceaușescu's orphanages in Romania and have a neurological disorder that impacts me significantly when I get woken up in the middle of the night to an alarm or an emergency.
+False alarms cause significant neurological inflammation that has impacted me to the point of setting this clear boundary and expectation.
+While I can be woken, it does impact me significantly.
+If it's warranted, then the price isn't an issue and neither is waking me.

+### Reasonable expectations

+Each retainer covers 5 hours per week with extensions of up to 4 additional hours per week.
+Each given day, I cap myself at 9 hours per day.
+Going into arrangements knowing this ceiling, allows you to budget between $4,000-$8,000 per month.

 ---